plquann/urTicket-backend/README.md

 - Implementing in-memory cache to increase the performance with Redis
 - The OpenAPI specification with Swagger which supports by Swagger plugin in NestJS
 - How to build and deploy a Docker image with Dockerfile, optimization of Dockerfile, and how to use Docker Compose to deploy multiple Docker images
-- Deployment to Digital Ocean droplets manually
+- Deployment to Digital Ocean droplets using Nginx - reverse proxy and SSL
 - Implement a modern CI/CD pipeline with GitHub Actions and Docker

 ## 🚒 Check out my Frontend side: